Michael De Feo: Notable exhibitions

 De Feo's work has been featured in a numerous international galleries and museums, notably at the New Museum in New York in 2003; the Aldrich Museum in Ridgefield, Connecticut in 2005; Manifesta 7 in Trento, Italy in 2008; the Underbelly Project in New York in 2010; and Jonathan LeVine's 10 years of Wooster Collective show in 2013, for which De Feo exhibited several flower paintings along with his manhole cover sculpture; Bleecker Street Arts Club in 2014; a solo exhibition at Danziger Gallery in New York in 2015; a solo exhibition at The Garage in Amsterdam in 2015; a site-specific installation at the Rice Gallery in Houston in 2016; and a School of Visual Arts alumni exhibition at the School of Visual Arts Chelsea Gallery in 2017.

-Collaborations

-De Feo has collaborated with multiple fashion brands.

-In 2017, De Feo designed a line of shirts for J. Crew.
-The brand first recognized De Feo when he painted his signature cascade of flowers over one of their bus advertisements in the spring of 2015.
-His art was also used in the windows of J.Crew stores worldwide.

-He has also done work with Milly, Neiman Marcus, and Christian Louboutin.

 Philanthropy

 De Feo has contributed his work to various benefit auctions and non-profit organizations, such as Free Arts and the Children's Museum of New York.
 Russel Simmon's philanthropy, Rush Philanthropic, chose De Feo as their featured artist of the year in 2014.

 De Feo has been working with the High Line in New York since prior to its groundbreaking in 2006.
 In September 2016, De Feo designed signage, posters, and various artwork to celebrate the Chelsea Grasslands for the Friends of the High Line in New York.